-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Due to the technical challenges of performing transplants on severely ill COVID-19 patients, Bharat cautions that the procedures should be reserved for "very experienced centers that have the right team in place."

-Bharat says he has already been contacted by health centers across the U.S. — including in Texas, California and New York — asking if Northwestern would consider accepting COVID-19 patients for a transplant.
+Bharat says he has already been contacted by health centers across the United States — including in Texas, California and New York — asking whether Northwestern would consider accepting COVID-19 patients for a transplant.

 They're now evaluating five patients to determine whether they are candidates for a lung transplant, he says.